Dempsey89/JavaScript-Algorithms/longestString/README.md

 ## Solution two

- Again created variabl the stored split value at each space, of string param into an array.
+ Again created variable that stored the split value at each space, of string param into an array.
 This time I then created a variable object that sorted through that array and took two paramaters, and returned if the length of the first param was greater than the length of the next.
 Making a new array